Top 14 Venture Capital Firms Investing in Web3 Startups

 You can refer to their website here.

-C² Ventures is a New York-based investment firm that supports founders building the next generation of Web3 infrastructure.
-Since its start in 2021, the firm has focused on early-stage companies creating foundational protocols and services.
+C² Ventures is an investment firm that backs founders building the next generation of Web3 infrastructure.
+They focus on supporting teams creating the foundational protocols and platforms for a decentralized future.

-• Investment stages: Seed, Early Stage Venture, Initial Coin Offering
+• Investment stages: Seed, Early Stage Venture, ICOs

-• Industries of focus: Web3, Cryptocurrency, Finance, and Metaverse
+• Industries of focus: Web3, Cryptocurrency, Finance, Metaverse

 • Geographical presence: New York, New York

-• Notable portfolio companies: Axelar, Pocket Network, Ancient8, and Orderly Network
+• Notable portfolio companies: Axelar, Pocket Network, Ancient8, Orderly Network

 You can refer to their website here.